ahmadsheikhi89/monitoring-stack-prometheus-grafana/README.md

 (*You’ll be prompted to change the password on first login.*)

 ---
-## 📊 Recommended Dashboards
+## 📊 Grafana Dashboards

+Grafana is preconfigured with Prometheus as the default data source.
+You can easily import community dashboards or build your own to gain real-time insights.

-You can import these from Grafana Dashboards:
+⭐ Recommended Dashboards from Grafana Labs

-    Node Exporter Full: 1860

-    Docker Monitoring: 179

-    Linux Server Dashboard: 11074

-    System Overview: Custom one provided in dashboards/

-To add more dashboards, drop the JSON file into the dashboards/ folder and restart Grafana.
+To import:
+1. Go to Grafana → Dashboard → + Import
+2. Enter the dashboard ID and click Load
+3. Select your Prometheus data source and click Import

+⚙️ Auto-Provisioning (Optional)

+To automatically load dashboards on Grafana startup:

+Place .json dashboard files into the dashboards/ directory

+Update the grafana/provisioning/dashboards/default-dashboard.json file accordingly

+Grafana will scan and auto-import dashboards during container startup.
 ---

 ---